George Butterworth: Early years

-Upon leaving Oxford, Butterworth began a career in music, writing criticism for The Times, composing, and teaching at Radley College, Oxfordshire.
-He also briefly studied piano and organ at the Royal College of Music, where he worked with Hubert Parry among others, though he stayed less than a year as the academic life was not for him.
+After leaving Oxford, Butterworth began a career in music, writing criticism for The Times, composing, and teaching at Radley College, Oxfordshire.
+He also briefly studied piano and organ at the Royal College of Music, where he worked with Hubert Parry among others.
+However, the academic life was not for him and he stayed less than a year.

 Vaughan Williams and Butterworth became close friends.
 It was Butterworth who suggested to Vaughan Williams that he turn a symphonic poem he was working on into his London Symphony.
 Vaughan Williams recalled:

 We were talking together one day when he said in his gruff, abrupt manner: ‘You know, you ought to write a symphony’.
 I answered...that I’d never written a symphony and never intended to...I suppose Butterworth’s words stung me and, anyhow, I looked out some sketches I had made for...a symphonic poem about London and decided to throw it into symphonic form...From that moment, the idea of a symphony dominated my mind.
 I showed the sketches to George bit by bit as they were finished, and it was then that I realised that he possessed in common with very few composers a wonderful power of criticism of other men’s work and insight into their ideas and motives.
 I can never feel too grateful to him for all he did for me over this work and his help did not stop short at criticism.